Tag Archives: Ambassador John W. Davis

 Grasty cabled Ochs about his meeting with Ackerman.
 He said Ackerman was “convinced of his error but unwilling to make corrections” without restating that he had crossed the Atlantic with the special passport.
 Grasty declined the offer, he told Ochs, “because I thought it would involve matters in new muddle.”
 Grasty quoted exculpatory passages of his cables from Ambassador Davis.
 He did not mention anything about the Colby letter or Mrs. Ackerman, at least in the surviving communications.[10]Gasty to Van Anda, June 8, 1920, and Grasty to Ochs, June 10, 1920.

 At the time, the U.S. government was just beginning to standardize how it issued passports in the aftermath of the First World War.[11]Giulia Pines, “The Contentious History of the Passport” in National Geographic.
 Published online May 16, 2017.
 Grasty’s “special” passport would have provided him with more access to U.S. and British government officials than other reporters.
-It also would have given him some measure of protection in Ireland if he encountered Irish rebels or the British military, which each were suspicious of visiting journalists.
+It also would have given him some measure of protection in Ireland if he encountered Irish rebels or the British military; each being suspicious of visiting journalists.
 This might have been why Grasty wanted to keep the matter out of the press.

 “I am told confidentially that Colby is issuing quite a number of diplomatic passports,” Ackerman wrote to Spurgeon.
 “If he keeps this up his is going to get the diplomatic service in ‘hot water.’”